 How to Cook and Bake With Shortening

-To create a shortening effect in dough, a solid fat is “cut” into flour or a dry flour mixture.
+In order to create a shortening effect in dough, a solid fat is “cut” into flour or a dry flour mixture.
 This can be accomplished with a pastry cutter, two knives, a food processor, or even your hands.
 The fat is repeatedly cut into smaller pieces and coated in flour.
 The final size of the pieces will determine the final texture of the baked good.
 For instance, pea-sized fat pieces tend to create a flaky product, such as a pie crust or croissant.
 A texture that resembles coarse sand or cornmeal will create crumbly mixtures, like streusel.

 To fry with shortening, place the required amount in a heavy, high-sided frying pan and allow to melt and reach the desired temperature.
 Add the food to be fried, without crowding the pan, and cook until golden brown.